AnasAhmed1892000/flexi-conference-backend/README.md

 ### Installation

-1. Clone this repo to your local machine using `git clone https://github.com/<your-username>/beautify.git`.
+1. Clone this repo to your local machine using `git clone https://github.com/<your-username>/flexi-conference-backend.git`.
-2. Go to the project directory using `cd Beautify`.
+2. Go to the project directory using `cd flexi-conference-backend`.
 3. Install the dependencies using `npm install` or `yarn install`.
 4. The `.env` file in the root folder contains the environment variables and you can modify them: